 Pursuant to the Company's charter and bylaws, the board of directors is divided into three classes.
 Directors are elected for a staggered term of three years each, with a term of office of one of the three classes of directors expiring each year.
-Each director will hold office for the term to which he or she is elected or until his successor is duly elected and qualified.
+Each director will hold office for the term to which he is elected or until his successor is duly elected and qualified.

-Dr. R. Charles Moyer has been nominated for election for a three year term expiring in 2020.
-Dr. Moyer is not being proposed for election pursuant to any agreement or understanding between Dr. Moyer and the Company or any other person or entity.
+Mr. M. Hunt Broyhill and Mr. Larry W. Carroll have each been nominated for election for a three year term expiring in 2021.
+Messrs.
+Broyhill and Carroll are not being proposed for election pursuant to any agreement or understanding between Messrs.
+Broyhill and Carroll and the Company or any other person or entity.

-A stockholder can vote for or withhold his or her vote from the nominee.
-In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy "FOR" the election of the nominee named below.
-If the nominee should decline or be unable to serve as a director, it is intended that the proxy will vote for the election of such person as is nominated by the board of directors as a replacement.
-The board of directors has no reason to believe that the person named above will be unable or unwilling to serve.
+A stockholder can vote for or withhold his or her vote from the nominees.
+In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy "FOR" the election of the nominees named below.
+If either nominee should decline or be unable to serve as a director, it is intended that the proxy will vote for the election of such person as is nominated by the board of directors as a replacement.
+The board of directors has no reason to believe that the persons named above will be unable or unwilling to serve.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF THE NOMINEE NAMED IN THIS PROXY STATEMENT.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF THE NOMINEES NAMED IN THIS PROXY STATEMENT.

-Information about the Nominee and Directors
+Information about the Nominees and Directors

 As described below under "Committees of the Board of Directors - Nominating and Corporate Governance Committee," the board of directors has identified certain desired attributes for director nominees.
-Each of our directors and the director nominee has demonstrated high character and integrity, superior credentials and recognition in his respective field and the relevant expertise and experience upon which to be able to offer advice and guidance to our management.
-Each of our directors and the director nominee also has sufficient time available to devote to the affairs of the Company, is able to work with the other members of the board of directors and contribute to the success of the Company and can represent the long-term interests of the Company's stockholders as a whole.
-Our directors and the director nominee have been selected such that the board of directors represents a range of backgrounds and experiences.
+Each of our directors and the director nominees has demonstrated high character and integrity, superior credentials and recognition in his respective field and the relevant expertise and experience upon which to be able to offer advice and guidance to our management.
+Each of our directors and the director nominees also has sufficient time available to devote to the affairs of the Company, is able to work with the other members of the board of directors and contribute to the success of the Company and can represent the long-term interests of the Company's stockholders as a whole.
+Our directors and the director nominees have been selected such that the board of directors represents a range of backgrounds and experiences.

-Certain information, as of the Record Date, with respect to the nominee for election at the Meeting, as well as each of the current directors, is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds, the year in which each person became a director of the Company, and a discussion of their particular experience, qualifications, attributes or skills that lead us to conclude, as of the Record Date, that such individual should serve as a director of the Company, in light of the Company's business and structure.
+Certain information, as of the Record Date, with respect to the nominees for election at the Meeting, as well as each of the current directors, is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds, the year in which each person became a director of the Company, and a discussion of their particular experience, qualifications, attributes or skills that lead us to conclude, as of the Record Date, that such individual should serve as a director of the Company, in light of the Company's business and structure.